jungmyung-lee/ljm-basketball-academy-web-platform/README.md

 - emotional or family-related concerns
 - peer or social challenges

-Designed to support **emotional stability, adaptation guidance, and trust-based communication** between participants and staff.
+Designed to support emotional stability, adaptation guidance, and trust-based communication between participants and staff.
+The counseling channel is operated using the **Tawk Chat API**, enabling secure real-time communication outside of class time.

 ---